Back to journal

 Output: a written 1-pager describing the data sources, the question, and the smallest version of an automated answer that would be useful.

-We write the integration that pulls the data, the AI layer that summarizes it in plain language, and the email or web view that delivers the answer.
-Stack is usually:
+We connect to the systems where your information lives, build the AI part that puts it together in plain language, and set up the email or web page that delivers the answer.
+Usually it looks like:

-- Delivery: an email that lands at 7am Monday morning, or a web page the team can refresh.
+• Delivery: an email that arrives at 7am Monday morning, or a web page your team can check.

-Output: a working tool deployed somewhere your team can access.
+What you get: a working tool your team can use.

-The first version of the answer is rarely right.
-Maybe the format isn't what the executive director needs.
-Maybe a section of the data is missing.
-Maybe the AI is too verbose or too terse.
-We iterate based on what the team actually says when they read the first three weeks of output.
+The first version is rarely exactly right.
+Maybe the format isn’t what your executive director needs.
+Maybe a section is missing.
+Maybe the AI is too wordy or too short.
+We adjust based on what the team actually says after reading three weeks of output.

-Output: a tool that's now actually useful, with documentation for how to extend it.
+What you get: a tool that’s now actually useful, with notes on how to add to it later.

 What you don't get for $5K